one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab02_LoadBalancer.md

 # Lab 2 - Load Balancer

 Load balancing provides a higher level of availability and scale by spreading incoming requests across multiple virtual machines (VMs).
 You can use the Azure portal to create a load balancer that will load balance virtual machines.
-In this lab you will learn how to create network resources, back-end servers, and a load balancer at the Basic pricing tier.
+In this lab you will learn how to create network resources, back-end servers, and a load balancer.

-## Task 1 - Create a Standard load balancer
+## Exercise 1 - Create a Standard load balancer

 In this section, you create a public standard load balancer by using the portal.
 The public IP address is automatically configured as the load balancer's front end when you create the public IP and the load balancer resource by using the portal.
 The name of the front end is myLoadBalancer.